 Insurance is a classic example of this.
 The four most common types are: collision damage waiver (CDW)/loss damage waiver (LDW), supplemental liability insurance, personal accident insurance, and personal effects coverage.
-Most rental car companies will pitch the CDW really hard, Best Long Term Car Rental Rates as well as the theft insurance.
+Most rental car companies will pitch the CDW really hard, Long Term Lease Hire Cars as well as the theft insurance.
 What you should know is that usually you don’t need either of them.
 Before you shell out $15 per day or more for these options, check your normal auto insurance already covers rentals.
 The other thing to look up is your credit card’s policy on rentals.
 Almost every rental company requires a credit card for payment.
 That is because it makes it easy for the company to add charges for “damages” later.
 As a side note, because of this, DO NOT use a debit card, ever.
 You will have no opportunity to dispute the charges if you get cheated.
 Make sure you use a real credit card.
 Since you have to use a credit card, see if your credit card offers automatic insurance coverage as long as you charge the rental to that card.
 You would be surprised how many do.

 The next major rip-off is the fuel purchase option.
 The idea is that you pay for a full tank of gas ahead of time so you can return the vehicle on empty.
 The catch: it’s virtually impossible for you to use all of the gas in the car, so it’s best to decline the offer and fill up the tank just before returning it.
 That way, you only pay for what you’ve used.
 Otherwise, the cost is usually far more than what you actually use.

 Aside from hidden costs, most rental companies will only rent to someone who is at least 25 years old or even older.
 Some companies will rent cars to persons 21 years or older but often charge an additional ten to twenty dollars a day.
 Also, only the driver who is renting the car is covered under the insurance, so don’t let a buddy drive because if he wrecks it, you’re responsible.